-We are an organization that aims to fight food waste through awareness raising with events, blogs and interesting info-graphics.
+We are an organization that aims to fight food waste through awareness raising and educational events, blogs and interesting info-graphics.
 No one wants to waste food and natural resources, yet 1/3 of produced food is wasted.
-By bringing more attention to the problems and listing their solutions, we strive to make food waste a thing of the past.
+By bringing more attention to the problems and listing solutions, we hope to resolve the issue.

-Our mission is to make the problem of food waste understandable by raising awareness in different ways: videos, articles, campaigns, blogs and discussions.
-We want people to see that it is an integral part of their daily habits, which has a negative impact on our world.
+Our mission is to make the problem of food waste understandable by raising awareness in different ways: events, videos, articles, campaigns, blogs and discussions.
+We want people to see that it’s an integral part of daily activities that has a negative impact.

 Graduated with a Master’s degree in Sustainable Development and Corporate Social Responsibility from EOI in Madrid, Spain.
 Together with Piotr she focused her thesis on the problem of food waste in the retail sector of Spanish supermarkets, which opened her eyes to the vast environmental problems this phenomenon is causing.
 Upon her graduation Hokuma was motivated to continue her work towards reducing the waste of edible food, saving the planets valuable resources and keeping people well nourished.
 When she has some free time, she likes to fill it with music, dancing, friends and food!